rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-18-Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python.md

 Which it is valid if $((x - x')^{2} + (y - y')^{2})^{2} << 8 \lambda  L^{3}$

-In the case of the denominator we do:
+In the case of the denominator, we do:
 <p class="math">
 $$
 |{r - r'}| \approx L